PKU-Alignment/align-anything/README.md

 **Q (Evaluation Model Registration):** What models are supported for evaluation?
 What should I pay attention to if I want to use my own model?

-Register your model to use align-anything for evaluation is easy, you only need to add your model special token to the `./align_anything/configs/eval_template.py` file.
+*A:* Register your model to use align-anything for evaluation is easy, you only need to add your model special token to the `./align_anything/configs/eval_template.py` file.

 For example, if you want to use [liuhaotian/llava-v1.5-7b](https://huggingface.co/liuhaotian/llava-v1.5-7b) for evaluation, you need to add the following template for it to the `./align_anything/configs/eval_template.py` file: